Machine Tool Operation - CNC

 Machining is the foundation of all manufacturing.
 If you have never heard of machine tool or machining it is an essential part of your life.
 Any product you own, use or even or touch has either been machined or has been made from a die or mold that has been machined.
 Machining is mostly done with computer controlled equipment and is the modern replacement to manually operated machine tools used thru the 1950s and '60s.
 CNC machines cut material, everything from metal to plastic, to make parts, molds, for the manufacturing industry.
 People who become machinists are well paid and in high demand.

-Machine Tool Operation - CNC program is a 9-month technical diploma program designed to provide in-depth study and hands-on skills in the machine processing of a variety of metals.
+Machine Tool Operation - CNC program is a 9-month technical diploma program designed to provide in-depth study and hands-on skills for the machine tool industry.

 Machine Tool Operation - CNC graduates will be able to: